Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 - Not started views cannot be stopped.
 - So stopping a view with an ID is most recommended way, becuase stopping with name can arise conflicts.
 - If view tracking is not enabled in the SDK behavior settings, call need to be omitted.
-- View duration calculated here by current timestamp - vew start timestamp
+- View duration calculated here by current timestamp - vew start timestamp in seconds.
 - View segmentation created here with:
   - Global view segmentation
   - "name" and "segment" reserved segmentation keys are added